spacecowboy/NoNonsense-FilePicker/README.md

 See some examples in the [Wiki](https://github.com/spacecowboy/NoNonsense-FilePicker/wiki)

-See the sample project for examples on dark and light themes, and an implementation using Dropbox.
+See the sample project for examples on dark and light themes, and implementations using Dropbox and FTP.

 ## Not using Gradle yet?